What is the Open Scholarship Knowledge Base?

 Spearheaded by volunteers, the Open Scholarship Knowledge Base is a community of diverse individuals aligned by a shared goal to make learning and applying open research practices easier.
 It is being built by and for the community it aims to serve.
 Researchers, teachers, funders, librarians, and anyone wanting to open scholarship are welcome to edit, curate, and contribute to this community resource.

-Join the community by contributing your favorite content to the OSKB through this content submission form!
+Join the community by contributing your favorite content to the OSKB hub.

 Educational content (tutorials, workshop materials, videos, papers, and more) generated by the many contributors to open scholarship across disciplines and regions will be curated and maintained as openly accessible modules and trainings.
 For example, a user can discover content about data sharing that relates to their discipline, role, and data characteristics, and follow self-guided learning pathways on why and how to share their data.